Colombia’s northern city of Santa Marta has seen a shocking rise in murders this year as smaller gangs are getting recruited into a larger drug feud.

 By early August, 101 homicides had been committed in Santa Marta, capital of the Magdalena department, according to local human rights groups cited by W Radio.
 This is a sharp rise from the 105 murders registered between January and November 2020 by the Attorney General’s Office.

-Human rights experts in the city attributed the rise in violence to the expansion into Santa Marta of one of Colombia's largest criminal gangs, the Urabeños, also known as the Gulf Clan and Gaitanista Self-Defense Forces (Autodefensas Gaitanistas de Colombia - AGC).
-The Urabeños have reportedly been recruiting smaller gangs in the city to work for them, a common tactic they use around the country.
+Human rights experts in the city attributed the rise in violence to the expansion into Santa Marta of one of Colombia’s largest criminal gangs, the Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC).
+The AGC have reportedly been recruiting smaller gangs in the city to work for them, a common tactic they use around the country.